confluentinc/cp-docker-images/examples/multi-datacenter/README.md

 docker-compose stop broker-dc1 schema-registry-dc1
 ```

-4. Restart the consumer to connect to DC2 Kafka cluster, still using the same consumer group id `java-consumer-app`:
+4. Restart the consumer to connect to DC2 Kafka cluster, still using the same consumer group ID `java-consumer-app`:

 ```bash
 mvn exec:java -Dexec.mainClass=io.confluent.examples.clients.basicavro.ConsumerMultiDatacenterExample -Dexec.args="localhost:29092 http://localhost:8082"
 ```

-You should see data sourced from only DC2:
+You should see data sourced only from DC2:

 ```bash
 ...